MicrosoftDocs/dataexplorer-docs/kusto/management/data-export/export-data-to-an-external-table.md

 ---
 title:  Export data to an external table
-description: This article describes Export data to an external table in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.date: 03/20/2023
+description:  This article describes Export data to an external table. ms.reviewer: orspodek ms.topic: reference ms.date: 03/20/2023